wesnoth/wesnoth/data/campaigns/World_Conquest/Modding.md

             [/Dark_Elves]
             # Combined
             # you need this bonus all since this is what WC sees when loading up the hero availability pool in bonus points.
             [Bonus_All] # Notice how I added in the hero groups in.
-This is who it should be done. types=Aragwaithi,Dark_Elves
+This is how it should be done. types=Aragwaithi,Dark_Elves
             [/Bonus_All]
         [/hero_types]